 Cribbage can be played with four players using a team format, where players compete in pairs instead of individually.
 While the core rules of cribbage remain the same, four-player games introduce team scoring and a few important gameplay differences.

-This page explains how to play four-player cribbage correctly, including dealing, team setup, and scoring rules.
+This guide explains how to play four-player cribbage, including team setup, dealing rules, and scoring in partnership games.

 For the standard version of the game, start here: